-Breath support effects your pitch control, vocal range, vocal tone, meter and more.
-There different schools of thought on breath support.
-Some teacher will tell you place your fists on the sides of your ribcage and expand your ribcage horizontally.
-Some will tell you place you hand directly over your diaphragm and use that.
-Some will say use your lower abs to expand and contract.
-What's the most effective?
-Supporting from lower abs will give you greater pitch control and dramatically increased vocal range as opposed to all above mentioned ways.
-Using the first two methods of breath support will give you a brassy, generic vocal tone, a shaky vibrato and about 2.5 to 2.75 octaves.
-Supporting from lower abs will help create a beautiful vocal tone, over 4 octave vocal range, enhanced pitch control.
-If you learn how to sing proper vowel and consonants, as well as meter, you will be in control of you pitch all the time.
+Breath support is the foundation of singing.
+It effects your pitch control, vocal range, vocal tone, meter and more.
+There are different schools of thought on breath support.
+Some instructors will tell you to place your fists on the sides of your rib cage and expand your rib cage out horizontally.
+Some will tell you to place your hands directly over your diaphragm and expand that area outward.
+Some will advise you to expand your rib cage out in a 360 degree fashion.
+What is the most effective breath support?
+Supporting from lower abs will give you the greatest pitch control and dramatically increased vocal range, as opposed to all above mentioned ways.
+Using the first two methods of breath support will give you a brassy, generic vocal tone, a shaky vibrato and a limited vocal range.
+There are other less popular breath support methods such as using yoga breath, none of which are effective.

 Beautiful Vocal Tone: